Updated July 24.

 2. What is the Film Exhibition Fund?

 Support is available for new activity as well as for sustaining and expanding existing provision including time-limited, regularly occurring activity such as film festivals where they are able to demonstrate an especially strong fit with the priorities and outcomes outlined in this document and that any proposal adds value, reaches a new audience or expands the programme in distinctive ways.
-Hub members seeking support must also be able to set out how they will respond to the BFI Diversity Standards.
+Film Hub Midlands members seeking support must also be able to set out how they will respond to the BFI Diversity Standards.

 Overall, priority will be given to those Hub members with a demonstrable track record of work that meets FAN’s objectives.
 If you are not able to meet this requirement, please look at our Pitch Pot programme which is designed for smaller or more experimental projects.

-Activity supported by The Film Exhibition Fund can vary in length, scale and format - all delivery, however, should take place between May 2024 and 31st March 2025.
+Activity supported by The Film Exhibition Fund can vary in length, scale and format - all delivery, however, should take place between October 2024 and 31st March 2025.

-Members can apply for £2,000 - £10,000 per year to support audience facing screening projects.
+Film Hub Midlands Members can apply for £2,000 - £10,000 per year to support audience facing screening projects.
 Please note that projects seeking the maximum sum will be expected to respond most strongly to these guidelines.

 If you have a multi-year project in mind that could run beyond this date, this may be considered, subject to organisational capability and demonstrable need.
 Applications must closely fit the criteria and have a strategic plan in place.
 If you think this applies to your project, please contact the team ahead of any submission.